pulibrary/digital-cicognara-library/doc/how_to_build_site.md

 1. Download the most recent data dump from the Getty Research Portal
 2. Remove non-Cicognara records from the data dump
-3. Generate TEI files for each Getty record
+3. Generate a TEI file for each Getty record
 4. Generate indexes on identifiers
 5. Generate digital-object viewer files
 6. Generate Fuse index for searching